jingmiao-g/OOD-Detection-in-VAE-Latent-Spaces/README.md

 Step 3:
-We can then regularise the VAE encoder to encode OOD samples into the boundary we have defined in latent space, which enables VAE + PGBS to perform accurate OOD detection for IND
+We can then regularise the VAE encoder to encode OOD samples into the boundary we have defined in latent space, which enables VAE + PGBS to perform accurate OOD detection

 ![Z_regularised](https://github.com/user-attachments/assets/b461142f-bbc6-4aaa-9168-668ba66a8ecb)